microsoft/app-center-app-react-native/README.md

 Microsoft Mobile Center Mobile App complements Microsoft Mobile Center portal to let mobile developers track developed apps' usage from customers in a light and mobile manner.
 The source code is 100% based on **React/React Native/Redux**.

+**Notes** Mobile Center Mobile App will support all features that you (avid mobile developer) want.
+It is not a duplicate of mobile center portal.
+Thus, open issues to decide what we should go next.

 ## Code Structure

 Under **js** folder: